HugoBothaMD/naip-ssast/README.md

 ## Known errors
 Before installing any packages or attempting to run the code, be aware of the following errors and missing functionality:
-1. The pretraining forward loop is not functional - it is expecting input to be a different size than it is and it is unclear why.
-2. If you pass any value above 0 for `num_workers`, you will get an error when you attempt to load a batch.
+1. If you pass any value above 0 for `num_workers`, you will get an error when you attempt to load a batch.
 Due to lack of GPU, it is unclear if this is only an issue on CPU only machines.
-3. Mixup is not yet supported, weighted averaging hasn't been debugged.
+2. Mixup is not yet supported, weighted averaging hasn't been debugged.
-4. It does not seem like the learning rate warmup is functioning properly, we will be going in to debug this later.
+3. It does not seem like the learning rate warmup is functioning properly, we will be going in to debug this later.
-5. The current basic fine-tuning loop does NOT set the learning rate for the optimizer, and instead uses the default AdamW optimizer.
+4. The current basic fine-tuning loop does NOT set the learning rate for the optimizer, and instead uses the default AdamW optimizer.
 Future update will make this flexible.
 Additionally, only one optimizer and loss function is currently available (binary cross entropy loss, Adam/AdamW optimizer).
 We may add more options in the future.

 ## Running requirements
 When running with defaults, please download the SSAST-Base-Frame-400 model in the [pretrained model](https://github.com/YuanGongND/ssast#pretrained-models) section